nora-marie-95/nora-marie-95.github.io/index.md

 Background: Instacart is an existing online grocery store that operates through an app.
 For this project, I analyzed purchasing behaviours and customer profiles.

 Data: Open-sourced from Instacart.
 The final integrated date set has over 30 million rows and includes information about orders, Instacart's customers and products.
+[The dataset can be downloaded here.](https://www.instacart.com/datasets/grocery-shopping-2017)

 Tools: Python and Jupyter, Libraries: Pandas, Numpy, Matplotlib, Seaborn, Scipy